 I can’t think of any other time when being a mom is scrutinized the way it is these days.
 Motherhood is on display 24/7 thanks to social media, the news, and even gossip.
 We wage mommy wars on one another and hear differing opinions on everything, from everyone.

 But in the midst of all the crazy, what makes for a good mom—and a good person—are the basic characteristics of who we are.
-The qualities we’d want to pass on to our kids as well.
+The qualities of a mother we’d want to pass on to our kids as well.

 Get more tips:

 - The “How Do You Do It” Working Mom Survival Guide

 - 3 Year Old Attached to Mom?
 Here’s What to Do